robmarkcole/robins-hassio-config/README.md

 This setup captures an image every second, saved as `latest.jpg`, and is over-written every second.
 Additionally, on motion detection a time-stamped image is captured with format `%v-%Y_%m_%d_%H_%M_%S-motion-capture.jpg`.

 ##### Home-Assistant config
 The image `latest.jpg` (updated and over-written every second) is displayed on the HA front-end using a [local-file camera](https://home-assistant.io/components/camera.local_file/).
-I also display the last motion captured image with a second file_sensor camera. **Note** that the image files (here `latest.jpg` and `MOTION.jpg`) must be present when HA starts as the component makes a check that the file exists.
-Therefore if running for the first time I just copy some images into the `/share/motion` folder and name appropriately.
+I also display the last motion captured image with a second `local_file` camera. **Note** that the image files (here `latest.jpg` and `MOTION.jpg`) must be present when HA starts as the component makes a check that the file exists, and therefore if running for the first time just copy some appropriately named images into the `/share/motion` folder.
 In `configuration.yaml`:

 ```yaml
 camera: